Mahul Brahma

 Dr. Mahul Brahma is an author and an Indian actor, working in the Bengali film industry.
 He has acted in a Bengali feature film Hoyto Manush Noy (2018) and a Bengali Short Film Elixir (2016) the latter was selected for the Cannes Short Film corner, 2016.
 Mahul's book Decoding Luxe is on the luxury market in India.
 The book is an in-depth study on the various dimensions of luxury.
 Mahul's second book Dark Luxe explores the dark side of luxury.
 His third book Luxe Inferno is a philosophical journey for the true meaning of luxury.
 These three books are a part of ‘The Luxe Trilogy’.
 After the trilogy, Dr. Brahma wrote his fourth book Quarantined: Love in the time of Corona, an anthology of six love stories of people locked down during the outbreak of coronavirus.
 The book was written during the COVID-19 crisis in 2020.
 Dr. Brahma made his directorial debut with short film PostIt (2018).
 Dr Brahma’s fifth book How to Communicate Strategically in Corporate World (2020) captures the evolving strategic role of communications in today’s corporate world.

 Early life

-Dr. Brahma is a D.Litt in luxury and communications (honoris causa) and PhD in Economics.
-He is a TEDx Speaker on mythic value of luxury.
-He is an alumnus of Indian Institute of Management Calcutta, University of Cambridge – Judge Business School, MICA and St Xavier's College.
+He is an alumnus of University of Cambridge – Judge Business School, MICA and St Xavier's College.
 He is currently working in mjunction as the Chief Editor and Head - CSR, Corporate Communications & Branding, Publications for a joint venture of Tata Steel and Steel Authority of India Ltd. (SAIL).
 Dr. Brahma is winner of Impactful CSR Leader Award and Best Communication Strategist Award in 2019.
 Dr. Brahma is winner of Best Communication Strategist Award in 2018.
-He is also the winner of the Young Achiever Award in National Award for Excellence in Corporate Communication, for the year 2016.
-Mahul won the Ecommerce Communication Leader of the Year Award in 2017 given by CMO Asia and World Marketing Congress.
-Also, he has won the Brand Leadership Award in 2017.
-His authored case study ‘mjunction : A branding dilemma’ has been selected by US-based Ivey Publishing.
+He has won the Brand Leadership Award in 2017.